ptsouth97/EclipseDataminer/README.md

 * A more precise estimate of the primary minima is determined by examining a close up and adjusting the zero-phase position
 * Minimum and maximum values for the curve are calculated by averaging values near phase 0 and phase 0.25, respectively
 * All plots and data are saved to the working directory
+* The application also generates a .csv file with possible cross-identifications by querying [VizieR](http://vizier.u-strasbg.fr/cgi-bin/VizieR)

 ## Examples ##